baptistparty/blog/_posts/2022-08-15-French-DeYoung.md

 DeYoung wrote a mild criticism of evangelical criticism.
 Even valid jeremiads, said KDY, can descend into Bulverism.
 In "Bulverism," a term coined by CS Lewis, the critic stops showing why an argument is wrong; instead, they show an argument is made by the wrong kind of person.
 At some point, "[t]here is no persuasion, only pique and annoyance" at the targets.
 DeYoung suggested the rhythms of church life are a more productive place of self-criticism, instead of "another critique of the church in your inbox on Sunday morning."

 DeYoung mentioned French, but didn't really try to prove that French was over the line.
 There's a point that's too far, said DeYoung.
-He even went out of his way to say that French's concerns were reasonable.
 You could have read the article and agreed with DeYoung (that a line exists) and French (that the line has not been crossed yet).

 But French responded with irritation.
 French said DeYoung was torching' a 'straw man' characterization of French's work.